-1. Brookgreen Gardens Harvest Home Weekend Festival
+2. Brookgreen Gardens Harvest Home Weekend Festival

-2. 11th Annual Myrtle Beach Oktoberfest
+3. Annual Myrtle Beach Oktoberfest

-3. 15th Annual Little River Shrimp Fest
+3. 16th Annual Little River Shrimp Fest

-The scenic backdrop of the Little River waterfront along the Intracoastal Waterway makes this family-friendly festival worth checking out.
-Both Saturday, October 12, 2019, to Sunday, October 13, 2019, festival goers will have the chance to sample some of the best local seafood to be found along the Grand Strand, while enjoying a children’s play area, a wide variety of vendors, live entertainment and more.
+The scenic backdrop of the Little River waterfront along the Intracoastal Waterway makes this family-friendly festival worth checking out, besides all the delicious shrimp!
+From both Saturday, October 9, to Sunday, October 10, festival goers will have the chance to sample some of the best local seafood to be found along the Grand Strand, while enjoying a children’s play area, a wide variety of vendors, live entertainment and more.
 Food and beverage vendors are aplenty at this festival, so be sure to come hungry.
-For more information visit LittleRiverShrimpFest.org.
+For more information visit the festival website.

-5. 40th Annual Loris Bog-Off Festival
+5. 41th Annual Loris Bog-Off Festival

-This festival is an October institution here along the Grand Strand, and celebrates its 40th year this year!
+This festival is an October institution here along the Grand Strand, beginning in 1980!
 The Loris Bog-Off is a celebration of all things chicken bog—a regional dish of chicken, rice, onion, spices and other ingredients—and takes place in downtown Loris, South Carolina.
-It’s free to attend the one-day festival, and events begin at 9 a.m. on October 19, 2019.
+It’s free to attend the one-day festival, and events begin at 9:00 am on October 16.
 Families can expect to find hundreds of vendors, a chicken bog cooking contest, live concerts, a car and tractor show, fireworks, inflatables and so much more.
-For more information, visit LorisChamber.com.
+Check out their website for more information.

 We’ve also written a blog on this – read Fall Festivities for all the events happening this fall at The Beach!